Vensica Medical is developing a needle-free, painless procedure for the delivery of Botox® to treat overactive bladder.

 Overactive bladder (OAB), characterized by the urgent need to urinate and involuntary loss of urine, has a negative impact on the quality of life.
 In 50% of the cases, medications are ineffective and often have significant side effects.
 In 2011, the FDA approved the use of Botox to treat OAB.
 This procedure is performed using a cystoscope (to visualize the interior of the bladder) and a needle to inject the Botox.
 While Botox has demonstrated effectiveness in treating OAB, the procedure is expensive, painful (20-30 injection sites), risky (urinary tract infections), and in most cases performed under sedation.

 OAB is the most common type of bladder disorder.
-There are 39 million people in the United States alone, and 4 million of them are unsatisfied with treatment.*
+There are an estimated 39 million people in the United States alone with OAB, and 4 million of them are unsatisfied with treatment.*

 Watch CEO Avner Geva's interview on Israel Daily TV.

 See Avner Geva's presentation at Trendlines 6th Annual Company Showcase.

 Vensica's needle-free, painless procedure deliver Botox to the bladder wall to treat overactive bladder.